coylemichael/ms-offboarding/README.md

 ## 🎯 What It Does

+All guidance aligns with **Microsoft Best Practice** — each command includes the relevant defence-in-depth principle and a link to [Microsoft Learn](https://learn.microsoft.com) for further reading.

 ```
 ✓ Disable sign-in           ✓ Remove from all groups
 ✓ Reset password (random)   ✓ Convert mailbox → shared